Reviews You Can Rely On

 Our Verdict

 What if there was an ultralight-enough backpack for enthusiastic backpackers who want a turn-key solution that has enough room for their gear, has the features they want, and truly is light enough not to notice on one's back?
 We've just described the Osprey Exos Pro 55 in a nutshell, one of our favorite packs for a lightweight, full set of features.
 We truly enjoyed this against-the-ultralight-grain pack for what it brings to the table that other packs fail to achieve — a complete package with a shallow learning curve right out of the gate.
 Chances are, if you're a hiking fanatic, you're already familiar with Osprey's unique harness system featured in the Exos Pro with a feather-light build.
-Our review of the best ultralight backpacks shows how it stacks up versus competing products.
+Our ultralight pack review shows how it stacks up versus competing products.

 REASONS TO BUY